mehtadone/PTFeeder/docs/configuration.md

 This is one of two basic configuration files for PTF.
 It contains some basic information:

-### Section: Host

-The config file is split into sections All these sections are surrounded by curly brackets like this
+The config files are split into sections All these sections are surrounded by curly brackets like this

     "Host": {
       "ProfitTrailerFolder1": "",